Ukraine—US Cybersecurity Activity in Ukraine

 Select Results

-• Supported 17 laws, policies, regulations, or standards to enhance critical infrastructure cybersecurity governance.
+• Supported 21 laws, policies, regulations, or standards to enhance critical infrastructure cybersecurity governance.

-• Conducted cyber diagnostics in 41 entities, state bodies, and organizations across various sectors using a methodology inspired by the NIST Cybersecurity Framework.
+• Conducted cyber diagnostics in 71 entities, state bodies, and organizations across various sectors using a methodology inspired by the NIST Cybersecurity Framework.

-• Developed and launched the CyberTracker, a web-based monitoring tool for the National Security and Defense Council, to facilitate progress monitoring of the Cybersecurity Strategy Implementation Plan.
+• Developed and launched the CyberTracker, a web-based monitoring tool for the National Security and Defense Council, to facilitate monitoring of the Cybersecurity Strategy Implementation Plan.

 • Supported the development of the 20 cybersecurity professional standards established by the 2022 Ukrainian National Cybersecurity Workforce Framework.